kaleapalmer/Data_Tech_Coding_Challenge/README.md

 # Data Tech Coding Challenge

+**How to run the challenge code**

+1. Clone the repository
+2. Make sure you have npm package manager installed
+3. Run `npm install`
+4. For challenges run the following individually:

+`node challenge1.js`

+`node challenge2.js`

+`node challenge3.js`

+Note:
+When each of the challenges is run, a window of Google Chrome will popup.

-Write Javascript that completes the tasks described below.
+##### Write Javascript that completes the tasks described below.
 Conditions for acceptance are:

 * Code must fulfill the task described